 May 18, 2023 | Reading Time: 4 minutes

-The real story behind the Durham report
+The story about the storytellers behind the Durham report story

 The truth is beside the point.

-The real story behind the Durham report is more disturbing than what’s being reported this week, because the people reporting on the Durham report are avoiding putting themselves at the center of the story.
+The real story behind the Durham report is more disturbing than what’s being reported this week, because the people who are reporting on the Durham report are avoiding putting themselves at the center of the story.

 The truth, meanwhile, is beside the point.

-The question isn’t whether the Republicans will or won’t launch one phony investigation after another in the ever-hopeful search for “correct facts.”
-The question is whether the Washington press corps will recognize what they’re doing and decide what’s in the best interest of the Washington press corps.
+The question isn’t whether they will or won’t launch one phony investigation after another in the ever-hopeful search for “cooperative facts.”
+That’s an eternal feature of rightwing politics.
+The question is whether the Washington press corps will recognize what they’re doing and see it as serving the interests of the Washington press corps.

-Most important of all, in terms of the legitimacy of Trump’s presidency, was that “none of the three [cases] undid core findings by Mueller that Russia had interfered with the 2016 election in sweeping fashion,” according to the AP.
+Most important, in terms of Trump’s legitimacy, was that “none of the three [cases] undid core findings by Mueller that Russia had interfered with the 2016 election in sweeping fashion,” according to the AP.
+That he “welcomed, rather than discouraged, the help” of Russian saboteurs is an indisputable, inalienable fact that will go with him to his grave.

-Durham “sharply criticizes” the FBI, but his criticism goes where the inspector general report would not go.
+John Durham “sharply criticizes” the FBI, but only because his criticism goes where the inspector general report would not go.
 That report, from 2019, found that “applications for warrants to eavesdrop on a former Trump campaign aide, Carter Page, contained significant errors and omitted information that would likely have weakened or undermined the premise of the application,” the AP reported.

-The question isn’t whether the Republicans will or won’t launch one phony investigation after another in the ever-hopeful search for “correct facts.”
-The question is whether the Washington press corps will recognize what they’re doing and decide what’s in the best interest of the Washington press corps.
+But the question isn’t whether they will or won’t launch one phony investigation after another in the ever-hopeful search for “cooperative facts.”
+That’s an eternal feature of rightwing politics.
+The question is whether the Washington press corps will recognize what they’re doing and see it as serving the interests of the Washington press corps.

 Even if the Washington press corps were to play along with the Republicans effort at making allegations of The Truth seem truer than they are, practically no one is paying attention to stuff that happened six years ago (the Durham investigation) or that has no relevance the year before an election year (“the Biden family” investigation).